// across classes

-Your Grade Point Average (GPA) is calculated by multiplying each course's grade points by its credit hours, summing the total, and dividing by total credit hours.
-A weighted GPA adds extra points for AP and Honors courses: AP classes add 1.0 to the grade point (an A = 5.0 instead of 4.0), and Honors classes add 0.5 (an A = 4.5).
-This rewards students for taking challenging coursework.
+Your GPA is calculated by multiplying each course's grade points by its credit hours, summing the totals, and dividing by total credits.
+A weighted GPA adds extra points for AP (+1.0) and Honors (+0.5) courses, rewarding harder coursework.

-Understanding the distinction matters for college applications.
 Most colleges receive both your unweighted GPA (on the standard 4.0 scale) and weighted GPA.
-A student with a 3.5 unweighted GPA and a 4.2 weighted GPA has taken multiple AP/Honors courses and performed well in them.
-A student with a 3.8 unweighted and 3.8 weighted GPA has taken no advanced courses.
-Admissions officers generally prefer the first student.
+A student with a 3.5 unweighted and 4.2 weighted has taken multiple AP/Honors courses and performed well in them.
+A student with 3.8 unweighted and 3.8 weighted has taken no advanced courses.
+Admissions officers generally prefer the first.

 |---|---|---|---|